bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:29:08

 So this 32 bytes per transaction is the same for everyone?
-Just like the filters in BIP 158 are the same for everyone?
+Just like the filters in BIP158 are the same for everyone?

 Speaker 0: 00:29:15